lewissmithibm/terraform-openshift4-aws/README.md

     cat terraform.tfstate
     ```

-    This will likely be at the bottom of the state file.

-    To convert this to a usable key file run, from your local machine
+    This will likely be at the bottom of the state file, copy this into a new file with the extension `.pem`.
+Within vi, use the following command to format the key into a usable state.

-    ```
-    vi key.pem
-    ```

-    Paste in the contents of `private_key_pem`

-    Run this command in vi to format the file

     ```
     :%s/\\n/\r/g